-There are two main approaches to German Shepherd Off Leash Training.
+There might be two main approaches to German Shepherd Off Leash Training.

 Let’s get some boundaries set first about what we mean when we say German Shepherd ‘off leash training’.

-When we talk about ‘off leash’, we are talking about letting little Max or Bella roam free at a dog park, down the beach or anywhere they are physically off their leash in public and open to interacting with their environment and its distractions.
+When we talk about ‘off leash’, we are talking about letting your dog roam free at a dog park, down the beach or anywhere they are physically off their leash in public and open to interacting with their environment and its distractions.